Dana Sue Gray: Chris Antoniadas

 Detective Chris Antoniadas was the lead detective on the Dora Beebe case.
-Antoniadas interviewed Gray after Detective Greco finished interviewing her.

-Antoniadas had a knack for getting criminals to confess to their crimes during interrogation.
-He knew how to relate to people in order to gain their trust and have the person open up to him.
-Antoniadas also knew how to play someone's religion or insecurities against them.
-While interrogating Gray, Antoniadas had no clue how to approach her.
-Gray seemed cold and was unresponsive to any of Antoniadas's approaches.

-Antoniadas finally decided he needed to take some of Dana's control away from her.
-He then interrogated her roughly, yelling at her to confess but was unsuccessful.

-Seeing that did not work, Antoniadas charged her with the murder of Dora Bebee based upon the discovery of Beebe's credit cards found in Gray's sock drawer during Detective Greco's search warrant.
+After Detective Greco finished interviewing her, Antoniadas interviewed Gray.
+Gray was cold and unresponsive to any of his approaches.
+He finally decided he needed to take some of Gray's control away from her, interrogating her roughly, and yelling at her to confess, but was unsuccessful.
+He then charged Gray with the murder of Dora Beebe based upon the discovery of Beebe's credit cards in Gray's sock drawer during the execution of Detective Greco's search warrant.